Pregnant Woman Is Shocked After A Nurse Judges Her For Having A "Trashy" Piercing

 Illustrious_Age8289, friendlystonegirl

-In general, the medical professionals and individuals who responded agree that the nurse's response was inappropriate and unfair.
+In general, the people who responded agreed that the nurse's reaction was inappropriate and unfair.

 It's also her responsibility to create an environment where every medical question is welcome.
 In the end, people agree that the pregnant woman with CHP is not wrong in this situation.